OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/media-services/media-services-output-metadata-schema.md

                   </xs:element>
                   <xs:element name="VideoTracks" minOccurs="0">
                     <xs:annotation>
                       <xs:documentation>Each physical AssetFile can contain in it zero or more video tracks interleaved into an appropriate container format.
-This is hello collection of all those video tracks</xs:documentation>
+This is the collection of all those video tracks</xs:documentation>
                     </xs:annotation>
                     <xs:complexType>
                       <xs:sequence>
                         <xs:element name="VideoTrack" maxOccurs="unbounded">
                           <xs:annotation>
-                            <xs:documentation>A specific video track in hello parent AssetFile</xs:documentation>
+                            <xs:documentation>A specific video track in the parent AssetFile</xs:documentation>
                           </xs:annotation>
                           <xs:complexType>
                             <xs:attribute name="Id" use="required">
                               <xs:annotation>
                                 <xs:documentation>zero-based index of this video track.
-Note: this is not necessarily hello TrackID as used in an MP4 file</xs:documentation>
+Note: this is not necessarily the TrackID as used in an MP4 file</xs:documentation>
                               </xs:annotation>
                               <xs:simpleType>
                                 <xs:restriction base="xs:int">